Moira Danko's Fundraiser

 On a personal note:

-Hi everyone!
-I wanted to take a moment to share why I’m raising money for the Danny Did Foundation, a cause that is very close to my heart.
-I was diagnosed with epilepsy at 11, and it was a frightening and uncertain time for both me and my family.
-When doctors told us about SUDEP (Sudden Unexpected Death in Epilepsy), that fear only grew.
+I was diagnosed with epilepsy just after I turned 11.
+It was a scary and uncertain time for me and my family.
+When my doctors told us about SUDEP (Sudden Unexpected Death in Epilepsy), that fear only grew.
 It was then that I realized how little people know about epilepsy—and even less about SUDEP and its devastating impact on families.

 Thank you for being a part of this cause, and God bless!